 “We’ll go to heaven too when we die?
 And be with mommy?”
 Araceli asked sincerely.

 Everything was going well for the Delgado family before Katrina was stricken with lung cancer.
-Until then, the new executive job Ramon was able to snag was working out great.
+Until then, the new executive-level job Ramon was able to snag was working out great.
 Nex-Tech was pulling a good profit, even during the bad economy which allowed Ramon to buy the new house in Ravensgate, Katrina’s hometown, which was about six hours north of Detroit.

 When Araceli was born, that just sealed the deal.
-But the tumor came only a few years after Araceli and Katrina fought it hard.
-It went into remission a few times but ultimately came back.
+But the tumor came only a few years after Araceli, and Katrina fought it hard.
+It went into remission a few times but ultimately came back and spread.
 In the end, the malignant tumor won and now it was just Ramon and Araceli.

-In the evening after the funeral, there was nothing to do but mourn in the comfortable surroundings of home.
+The evening of the funeral, there was nothing to do but mourn in the comfortable surroundings of home.
 Araceli stayed in the solitude of her room, the door locked.
 Ramon stayed on the living room couch watching TV, but not really watching it.
-The doorbell rang, interrupting a rerun of the Outer Limits.
+The doorbell rang, interrupting an old rerun of The Outer Limits.
 Ramon got up and looked out the living room window to see who it was.
 It was a delivery man, kind of late, but Ramon answered the door regardless.

 The man held in one hand an 8.5 x 11 cardboard envelope and a rectangular electronic device with a pen attached to it by a cord in the other.